How many handle types exist in table tennis? And what are the best type and the advantages of each type? Here is my answer.

 Blade handle for hitting style

 If you are the hitter, who hit on the bounce, you can choose an Anatomic handle.
 The anatomic handle gives a unique feel to your hand.
 It fit very well your palm.
 This handle type is used to hit hard.
-It doesn’t suit to spin oriented player.
+It doesn’t suit spin-oriented players.
 For a hitter, you can choose a hard carbon blade!

 Blade handle for defender, chopping style